Time Zones in Dominican Republic

 what is the dialing code for Dominican Republic?

-what language is used in Dominican Republic?
+is the same time used across all cities in Dominican Republic?